RCAD/ringling-render-tools/README.markdown

 Submit Client Installation Notes
 ================================

-The client will follow the same procedure as the compute node, but with one addition: the **"extras"**.
+The client will follow the same procedure as the compute node, but with one
+addition: the **"extras"**.

+The extras include:

+* the hpc-spool script(s)
+* the hpc-submit maya plugin
+* a *Ringling* maya shelf with a button to load/launch the plugin
+* a **stub** for a 3dsmax version of the maya plugin

+All of this stuff should *just work* once deployed, so long as the environment variables mentioned in the steps above have all been set correctly.

 The `hpc-spool` application is built with the dot net HPC library, and requires dot net 4, and IronPython.

 If they are not installed yet, get them and install them:

 > <http://www.microsoft.com/downloads/details.aspx?FamilyID=9cfb2d51-5ff4-4491-b0e5-b386f32c0992&displaylang=en> (dot net 4)